Non-Hodgkin lymphoma is a type of blood cancer. It's more common in boys than girls.

 Occasionally, NHL can develop in unusual places outside the lymph nodes.
 This is called extranodal lymphoma.

 We don’t know what causes NHL but there is research going on all the time to try to find out.
-It is important to remember that nothing you have done has caused the cancer.
+It's important to remember that nothing you have done has caused the cancer.

 Signs and symptoms